PROUDLY SERVING STEVENS, LINCOLN & GRANT COUNTIES

 Common Examples of Premises Liability Claims

-What is the Statute of Limitations for Premises Liability Claims in Wa?
+Statute of Limitations for Premises Liability Claims in Spokane

 In Washington, the statute of limitations for premises liability claims is typically three years from the date of the injury.
 This means you must file your claim within this time frame to preserve your right to seek compensation.
 A Spokane premises liability lawyer can ensure that all deadlines are met and that your case is handled efficiently.